moronifacundo/moronifacundo/README.md

 👀 I’m interested in many many things!
 I am a Full Stack Developer, I love languages, I studied Industrial Engineering, and I design games for fun.
 I also enjoy teaching, and I am a Teacher of English as a Foreign Language.

-💻 I have worked mostly with JS, NodeJS, TS, Python, React, Redux, Express, Postgres.
+💻 I have worked mostly with TS, JS, NodeJS, Python, React, Redux, Express, Postgres, Remix Run, Prisma.

 🌱 I’m currently (and always) deepening my knowledge.
-These days, in Prisma, Remix Run and Web Developing in general.
+These days, UX/UI and Web Developing in general.

 💞️ Along with two good friends/partners, I co-founded PPrina Software Factory, where I also work as a Fullstack/FrontEnd Developer.